durgaprsd04/dManage/README.md

 functionality is split into smaller classes.
 Please do accordingly, with putting all the functions with database access in one folder, WEBUI in one folder and so on.

+## Phase 2 things to be done

+After the above implementations are done we will adding be features to these.
+The next set of jobs include creation of a user group known as faculties.
+They will be also uploade via a __.csv___ or __.xls__ file and will have associated metadata.
+All of their metadata except designation and  department are editable by the group faculties itself.
+Every faculty will be associated with department and each department will have an hod.
+This may not be a separate user.
+Usually hod has the permission to choose next HOD.
+On choosing the next HOD, from next login onwards he/she will loose the privileges of HOD.
+The privileges of HOD include
+* Approving courses started by the faculties.
+* Assign/Add faculties to a course.
+* Approve final/interim marklists, which on approval will be finalized.

+The above tasks are too complex for a direct implementation, so a simple step by step procedure is added below.

+To make the process simple we will go through this step by step, first a user group named faculty is created, with their email id as login and password as 'password'.
+Then they are granted the power of course creation, which means in their UI they will have an option to create a course.
+The course will be containing department, course-code, course-name, a brief summary, portions and textbooks.
+The next step include adding students which is done using a __.csv__ file or __.xls__ file.
+After creation of these all students who are registered on login should be able to see this particular course on courses registered.
+Faculty should have the option for adding new members individually to the course.
+The primary key to be used is roll number.